runtimeverification/verified-smart-contracts/bihu/README.md

 * EVM specification of `collectToken`: [collectTokens-spec.ini]
 * EVM specification of `forwardToHotWallet`: [forwardToHotWallet-spec.ini]

-The specifications are written in [eDSL], a domain-specific language for EVM specifications.
-The knowledge of [eDSL] is required to read and fully understand the specification.
-Refer to [resources] for more background knowledge about the [K-framework] and its verification infrastructure.

-Indeed, the above files provide the specification template parameters.
-The full specifications are supposed to be derived from the specification template by instantiating the template with the template parameters.
-The following commands generate the full specifications.
+The specifications are written in [eDSL], a domain-specific language for EVM specifications, whose good understanding is required in order to understand any of our EVM-level specifications well.
+Refer to [resources] for background on our technology.
+The above files provide the [eDSL] specification template parameters, the full K reachability logic specifications being automatically derived from a specification template by instantiating it with the template parameters.
+The following commands generate the full specifications:

 ```
 $ ../scripts/gen-spec.py spec-tmpl.k collectToken-spec.ini       > collectToken-spec.k